pcanz/pPEG/Readme.md

 - A rule using `:=` will appear in the parse tree as a parent node, regardless of the number of children.
 Or use a rule name that starts with a capital letter.

 - A rule using `=:` will appear as a leaf node (if ever needed).

+For the full details of how pPEG is derived from the original [PEG] defined by Bryan Ford, see: [A Portable PEG].

 ##  The Parse Tree